CQCL/guppy-docs/sphinx/migration_guide.md

 rebase_pass.apply(pytket_circ) # Convert all gates in pytket_circ to {H, Rz, CX}

 # Load rebased circuit as a Guppy function
-guppy_func = guppy.load_pytket("guppy_func", pytket_circ)
+new_circuit_func = guppy.load_pytket("guppy_func", pytket_circ)
 ```

-Now our compiled Guppy program should contain no opaque operations and is executable on the emulator.
+Now our compiled Guppy program should contain no opaque operations and is executable on the emulator when called inside `guppy_func`.

 ## Compilation and optimization of quantum programs